alexyuly/chil/README.md

 ## Specification

 This specification contains figures which describe various `vocalize` JSON expressions, with Pascal-case "identifiers" in place of keys or values which must be replaced in order to produce valid expressions.
-An ellipsis (`...`) indicates a repeating pattern based on the preceding two elements.
+An ellipsis (`...`) indicates a repeating pattern based on the preceding element or elements.

 ### 1 Behavior